AkimotoRyou/ModMail/README.md

 12. Keep the `Monitoring Interval *` to 5 minutes or lower (if you have premium plan) and click `Create Monitor`.

 That's it!
 The bot should be online 24/7 as long as Glitch and UptimeRobot didn't have any problem.

+## Requirements

+To operate functionally the bot need the following :
+* Administrator Permission : Somehow `Manage Roles` permission isn't enough to create a new channel that inherit a category channel permissions.
+* Dedicated Category Channel : Instead of setting a new permission everytime the bot create new channel, it used the same permission from this category channel.
+You can read [here](https://support.discordapp.com/hc/en-us/articles/115001580171-Channel-Categories-101) if you don't know what category channel is.
+* Dedicated Text Channel : To log a new ticket and closed ticket, please add this below (inside) the dedicated category for modmail that was created before.

 ## Commands